sububer/alg-trader/README.md

 The model was re-fit with varying training data sizes, and SMA short/long windows to see if better performance could be achieved.
 In each case the same [SVC classifier](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html) was used as before, and the model classification report and plot were generated to help compare performance results.

 #### Increasing/Decreasing Training Data Windows
 The training data winwdow was increased to a 6month time-period, and also decreased to a 1 month time period.
 The SMA short long was held constant at 4/100 (short/long).
+Note that increasing the training window improved cumulative returns for the algorithmic strategy, to nearly `1.8`, while shortening the window lowered the cumulative returns to approximately `1.3`.
+Increasing the training data was an improvement.

 **6mos Training Data**
 ![6mos training data](media/03_6month_plot.png)